Chapter 18.60

 ii.
 Subdivisions and new or substantially improved residential buildings, in accordance with subsection (C)(2)(c) of this section.

 c.
 Performance Standards.
-All uses must be consistent with the need to minimize flood damage and shall meet the following applicable performance standards:
+All development must be consistent with the need to minimize flood damage and shall meet the following applicable performance standards.
+Until a regulatory floodway is designated, no development may increase the 100-year elevation more than one foot.

 i.
-All structures shall: (A) be adequately anchored (including factory-built homes) to prevent flotation, collapse or lateral movement of the structure, (B) be constructed with materials and utility equipment resistant to flood damage, and (C) be constructed by methods and practices that minimize flood damage.
+All development shall: (A) be designed and adequately anchored (including factory-built homes) to prevent flotation, collapse or lateral movement of the structure, (B) be constructed with materials and utility equipment resistant to flood damage, and (C) be constructed by methods and practices that minimize flood damage.

 iii.
-Nonresidential Buildings.
-All new or substantially improved nonresidential buildings shall have the lowest floor (including basement) elevated a minimum of three feet above the 100-year flood level, or, together with attendant utility and sanitary systems, be floodproofed to such a level.
+Nonresidential Structures.
+All new or substantially improved nonresidential structures shall have the lowest floor (including basement) elevated a minimum of three feet above the 100-year flood level, or together with attendant utility and sanitary systems, be flood proofed to such a level.
 When floodproofing is utilized, a professional engineer registered in the state of Iowa shall certify that the floodproofing methods used are adequate to withstand the flood depths, pressures, velocities, impact and uplift forces and other factors associated with the 100-year flood; and that the structure, below the 100-year flood level, is watertight with walls substantially impermeable to the passage of water.
-A record of the certification indicating the specific elevation (in relation to North American Vertical Datum 1988) to which any structures are floodproofed shall be maintained by the Zoning Administrator.
+A record of the certification indicating the specific elevation (in relation to North American Vertical Datum 1988) to which any structures are flood proofed shall be maintained by the Zoning Administrator.

 iv.
 All New and Substantially Improved Structures.